hansonkd/StrappedTemplates/README.md

 Speed
 =====

 Strapped preloads and tokenizes your templates before render time.
 This results in overall good performance.
 It is about as fast as Blaze-Html in normal linear templates.
 Agravating the garbage collection and doing large loops inside loops slows it down about 2x slower than Blaze-Html, which is still pretty fast.
 It is significantly (orders of magnitude) faster than interpreted templates like Django, Interpreted-Heist and Hastache.
-The part that seems to slow it down the most is variable lookup.
+One of the biggest areas I found that impacted performance was the `InputBucket m` type.
+Originally I had an `InputBucket m` simply be a function, but I found that excluding highly nested loops, the list of maps works faster in general.

 I haven't spent spent much time optimizing so there is still room for improvement.
 Feel free to run the benchmarks or optimize them more.